In the lifetime of the Institute there have been formed six scientific schools.

 Introduction and development of the ideas about collective elementary acts and a relay-race activation transfer in the process of diffusion and recrystallization in a solid; Discovery of the phenomenon of an intercrystallite internal adsorption of the dissolved components and impurities, and establishment of this phenomenon role in forming mechanical and physical properties of materials; Creation and development of the concept of a mesoscopic consideration of the phenomena in a solid with introduction of the specific structural scales which change the elementary acts of the phenomena under consideration into the collective ones.

-The School of the Theory of the Lattice Dynamics and Defects, and Biophysics
+The School of the Theory of the Dynamics of Lattice Defects, and Biophysics

 The founder of the School – Associate Member of the NAS of Ukraine Kirill B.Tolpygo.
 The basic results recognized in the world: